yuichiro-naito/asmctl/README.md

 which are provided by FreeBSD kernel.

-## REQUIREMENT
+## REQUIREMENTS

-Asmctl requires following two kernel modules.
+Asmctl requires the following two kernel modules.

  1. asmc
  1. acpi_video